DKFZ members can submit their samples through the eBiss system. Non-DKFZ members have access to this service through Multiplexion.

 Multiplex human Cell Authentication (MCA)

 Cell cultures are important tools for basic and applied biomedical research.
 About 15-20% of human cell lines have been estimated to be mislabelled or affected by cross-contamination with other human cell lines.
-Moreover, the mandatory requirement for authentification of any cell lines used for in vitro studies is increasingly emphasized (Lichter et al, 2010, Nature 515:7, Science 346:679) by granting agencies as well as by journals -> no cell-line authentification = no grant/publication.
+Moreover, the mandatory requirement for authentication of any cell lines used for in vitro studies is increasingly emphasized (Lichter et al, 2010, Nature 515:7, Science 346:679) by granting agencies as well as by journals -> no cell-line authentication = no grant/publication.

 Short tandem repeat (STR) profiling is widely used to verify the authentication of human cell lines.
 However, widely used cell lines (e.g. HEK293, CCRF-CEM, Jurkat, ...) with mutations in their mismatch repair genes have been shown to acquire changes in their STR profile upon long-term culture leading to false authentication results.

 To solve these limitations, a high-throughput Multiplex human Cell Authentication (MCA) test was developed at DKFZ 1 (Castro et al, 2012) with a SNP database for currently 829 distinct STR-authentificated human cell lines.
 As little as 3% contaminating cells from other human cell lines have become detectable.
 MCA can also robustly authenticate widely used cell lines with mutations in their mismatch repair genes, such as hMutSalpha.

 This core facility offers the high-throughput Multiplex human Cell Authentication test (MCA) developed at the DKFZ 1 (Castro et al, 2012)